Before we begin. A disclaimer.

 Thank you from the bottom of my heart for reading all of this.

 Hopefully you learned something.
-Probably what not to do.
+Maybe you learned what not to do.

 This was my story.
 Thank you for reading.